-Mabley Green has been transformed from a flat empty green space into an exciting new park.
-The park's sports facilities have been improved with the creation of an additional all weather floodlit 3G football pitch.
-A new play area has been constructed which caters for children on the autistic spectrum.
-Natural play elements have also been built into the landscape.
+Mabley Green was recently transformed from a flat empty green space into an exciting landscaped park.
+The park’s sports facilities were improved with the creation of an additional all weather floodlit 3G football pitch.
+A new play area was constructed which caters for children on the autistic spectrum and natural play elements were built into the landscape.

 At the heart of the site is an edible park managed and maintained by the local community.
-However, the biggest transformation of the site has been the creation of rolling hills and the planting of over 500 trees, which have already dramatically changed the character of the site and will provide a valuable habitat in the years to come.
+However, the biggest transformation of the site was the creation of rolling hills and the planting of over 500 trees, which have already dramatically changed the character of the site and will provide a valuable habitat for years to come.

 - community food growing strips

 - play area – designed for children on the autistic spectrum